SerhiiMart/Java-test-simple-MatrixPrint/README.md

 # Java-test-simple-MatrixPrint

-## Second exercise for the Prometheus
+## Second exercise for the Java course for beginers on prometheus.org.ua.